xp44mm/Notebook/F#/Combining Functional and Imperative Efficient Precomputation and Caching.md

 The first uses an inappropriate data structure for the lookup (an F# list, which has O(n) lookup time), and the second attempts to build a better intermediate data structure (an F# set, which has O(log n) lookup time), but does so on every invocation.

 There are often trade-offs among different intermediate data structures, or when deciding whether to use them at all.
 For example, in the previous example you could just as well use a `HashSet` as the internal data structure.
 This approach, in general, gives better lookup times (constant time), but it requires slightly more care to use, because a `HashSet` is a mutable data structure.
-In this case, you don’t mutate the data structure after you create it, and you don’t reveal it to the outside world, so it’s entirely safe:
+In this case, you don't mutate the data structure after you create it, and you don't reveal it to the outside world, so it's entirely safe:

 ```F#
 let isWord (words : string list) =